My Chamber

 Tour benefits Cornell Club of Cape Cod Scholarship Fund

 This half-acre garden, home to award-winning designer Barbara Conolly, showcases five Hydrangea species and numerous cultivars, complemented by Viburnums, Hollies, and American Wisteria.
 Nestled in the Mashpee Pine Barrens, it features rich textures and colors from evergreen Chamaecyparis, Junipers, and Arborvitaes.
 Barbara's extensive vegetable gardens, blueberries, fruit trees, and a diverse selection of perennials thrive here.
 Native, nativars, and exotic-friendly plants shape island beds with winding paths and serene respites.
-Several picturesque vistas invite photographers to capture the beauty-so bring your camera and immerse yourself in this vibrant landscape.
+Several picturesque vistas invite photographers to capture the beauty-so bring your camera, to immerse yourself in this vibrant landscape.
 Pollinator garden with lots of hydrangeas.
-Open for Tours: July 12th and July 13th
+Open for Tours: July 11 and July 12.

 SANDWICH